dynatrace-perfclinics/cloud-automation/release-validation-dashboards/README.md

+## Disclaimer
+These projects are not supported by Dynatrace.

+Any issues please utilize github issues.
+We will try our best to get to your issues.

 # Dynatrace Release Validation Dashboard

 This is a Cloud Automation project that automates the creation of Dynatrace Cloud Automation - Release Validation Dashoards for different base technologies including automated thresholds based on a reference timeframe.